|May 1772 - The first independent Anglo-American government is

-founded in May by the Watauga Association in East Tennessee, a group of
+founded by the Watauga Association in East Tennessee, a group of

 June 9, 1772 - British customs cutter HMS Gaspee, charged with enforcing the Stamp Act of 1865 and the Townshend Acts, is lured aground off the coast of Warwick, Rhode Island on the shore of Narragansett Bay.
 The next day, colonial sympathizers defy the king and torch the revenue ship.

 reacts strongly against British policies by setting up a committee to

 contact the other colonies about their common defense.
 They issue

 The laws and ordinances of the city of Albany, New York are published.

-September 5 to October 26.
-The First Continental Congress was held in Carpenter’s Hall in Philadelphia, protesting the Intolerable Acts.
+September 5 to October 26, 1774 - The First Continental Congress is held in Carpenter’s Hall in Philadelphia, protesting the Intolerable Acts.
 The Congress, attended by all American colonies except Georgia, petitioned King George to stop the new regulations on Massachusetts, and called for civil disobedience and boycotts of British wares by the American Association.
 No concessions were made by the King or English parliament.

-The colonies of Rhode Island and Connecticut ban the further importation of slaves.
+The colonies of Rhode Island, Georgia, and Connecticut ban the further importation of slaves.

 in the American colonies.
 Seven newspapers were published in

-Massachusetts; one in New Hampshire; two in Rhode Island;
+Massachusetts; one in New Hampshire; two in Rhode Island; and 4 in

-and 4 in Connecticut.
+Connecticut.
 Three papers were published in New York City, with one

 additional New York paper published in Albany.
+Nine were

-published in Pennsylvania; two in Maryland; two in Virginia
+published in Pennsylvania; two in Maryland; two in Virginia (both at

-Williamsburg); two in North Carolina; three in South Carolina,
+Williamsburg); two in North Carolina; three in South Carolina, and one

 February 9, 1775 - The British government declares Massachusetts in rebellion.